tomoko1120/20261R0136COSE362/README.md

 Rain10Tomorrow
 ```

-Heavy rainfall is defined using a top-percentile rainfall threshold.
-If tomorrow’s rainfall exceeds the threshold, the sample is labeled as a heavy-rain event.
+`Rain10Tomorrow` is a binary target variable for heavy rainfall prediction.
+If tomorrow’s rainfall belongs to the top 10% rainfall range, the sample is labeled as a heavy-rain event.
+Otherwise, it is labeled as a non-heavy-rain event.

+---

 ## Method Summary